chriskrycho/v5.chriskrycho.com/site/pages/cv.md

 ## Work

+### 2025: Something new!

+I’m currently (as of early April 2025) juuuust about to start something new.
+Keep your eyes on this space if you’re curious!

-### 2024: Writing and Consulting
+### 2024–2025: Writing and Consulting

-Starting in March 2024, I have been working as an independent consultant (you can [hire me!][services]).
+From March 2024–2025, I worked as an independent consultant.
 A few notable engagements:

 - I have written a new chapter on concurrent programming with `async` and `await` for [<cite>The Rust Programming Language</cite>][trpl], the official Rust book (currently in revision) and have taken over co-maintainership of the book project.
 - I successfully helped [Subsplash][subsplash] develop a front-end technical strategy for their large and successful application.